dhellmann/pymotw/PyMOTW/doctest/index.rst

 ==========

 Tracebacks are a special case of changing data.
-Since the paths in a traceback depend on where a module is installed on the filesystem on a given system, it would be impossible to write portable tests if they were treated the same as other output.
+Since the paths in a traceback depend on the location where a module is installed on the filesystem on a given system, it would be impossible to write portable tests if they were treated the same as other output.

 .. include:: doctest_tracebacks.py
    :literal:
    :start-after: #end_pymotw_header

-:mod:`doctest` makes a special effort to recognize tracebacks, and ignore the parts the might change from system to system.
+:mod:`doctest` makes a special effort to recognize tracebacks, and ignore the parts that might change from system to system.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-m doctest -v doctest_tracebacks.py'))